jncraton/web-apps-cpsc2330/lectures/04-lists.md

 ---

-Why is it important for a list to be semantically correct, rather than just using `<div>` elements with bullet point styling?
+Why is it important for a list to be semantically correct, rather than just using generic elements with bullet point styling?

 ## Ordered Lists